According to the Family Resources Survey, there are over 14 million disabled people in the United Kingdom (U.K).

-Section 20 requirements clearly pronounced organizations should take reasonable steps to ensure information such as web content is presented to users with disabilities in an accessible format.
+Section 20 requirements clearly indicate that organizations should take reasonable steps to ensure information such as web content is presented to users with disabilities in an accessible format.

-Part 3, Services and public functions (Section 29) of the Equality Act prohibits service-provider to the public from discriminating against persons requiring the service by not providing or offering the person with the service.
-It also mandates the service-provider in relation to the provision of the service, must not harass.
+Part 3, Services and Public Functions (Section 29) of the Equality Act prohibits service providers to the public from discriminating against persons requiring the service by not providing or offering the person with the service.
+It also mandates the service provider in relation to the provision of the service, must not harass.

 Although the UK’s Equality Act of 2010 addresses issues of accessibility and details virtually all aspects of discrimination and its proscriptions, it does not explicitly address insufficient accessibility to web resources.

-Hence, the U.K organization’s need to make their websites and web content accessible became clear with the publication of the British Standard (BS 8878) by the British Standards Institute in 2010.
-The standard (supersedes PAS 78:2006) provides a practical standard for the design or procurement of accessible online goods and services (websites, applications, etc) but listed no technical specifications.
+Hence, the UK organization’s need to make its websites and web content accessible became clear with the publication of the British Standard (BS 8878) by the British Standards Institute in 2010.
+The standard (supersedes PAS 78:2006) provides a practical standard for the design or procurement of accessible online goods and services (websites, applications, etc) but lists no technical specifications.
 BS 8878 standard enables organizations to embed inclusion and accessibility responsibility across their procedures, and follow a user-centered process in making decisions during a web product’s lifecycle.

-In summary, the Equality Act requirements, through BS 8878, would require both U.K public and private-sector web sites to be made accessible but provides no technical requirements a site should conform to, only a strong recommendation to use WCAG 2.0 AA requirements.
+In summary, the Equality Act requirements, through BS 8878, would require both UK public and private-sector websites to be made accessible but provide no technical requirements a site should conform to, only a strong recommendation to use WCAG 2.0 AA requirements.